suphamster/lada/README.md

 ### System dependencies

 1) Install Python
    > I haven't tested compatibility with latest version.
-Would recommend you stick to <= 3.12
+Would recommend you to use <= 3.12.

 2) Install FFmpeg according to their [official docs](https://ffmpeg.org/download.html)